 enclosure, except for the Model C variant,

-which was an all-in-one solution in a metal case, that was probably
+which was an all-in-one solution in a metal case (but was probably

-never used in practice because of its limited performance.
+never used in practice because of its inferior performance).

 For the A

 an amplifier with a separate microphone, and one with

 In both cases, the amplifier was connected to the antenna/detector

 by means of a two-wire cable that had to